Linaro/lava/doc/v2/growing_your_lab.rst

 Logical layouts
 ***************

-The simplest LAVA instance is a single master with a single worker on the same machine.
+The simplest LAVA instance is a single server with a single worker on the same machine.
 Adding more devices to such an instance may quickly cause problems with load.
 Test jobs may time out on downloads or decompression and devices will go offline.